 Christ Church Cathedral is an interesting place to visit for a variety of reasons.
 First, it’s one of Vancouver’s largest and most important places of worship.
 Second, it’s a beautiful Gothic-style building that’s open to the public.
 Third, many of the cathedral’s services are interesting and its choir is exceptional.

 When to Visit Christ Church

 Christ Church Cathedral is worth visiting at different times.
-For those that are interested, Sunday services include Choral Eucharist at 10:30 am and a Gregorian Chant Service on Sunday evenings at 8 pm.
+For those who are interested, Sunday services include Choral Eucharist at 10:30 am and a Gregorian Chant Service on Sunday evenings at 8:00 pm.
 If you’ve never seen or heard Gregorian Chant before, you should check it out.

 The cathedral is also open to the public Monday to Friday from 10:00 am to 4:00 pm.
 These hours are good times to pop in for a look at the sanctuary, a bit of peacefulness or even your own quiet prayer.
 Admission is free, but donations to help support the upkeep of the building are appreciated.